Dortmund: Air transport

 Dortmund Airport is a medium-sized, but fast growing airport 13 km east of the city centre at the city limit to Holzwickede.
 The airport serves the area of the Ruhrgebiet, Sauerland, Westphalia and parts of the Netherlands and features flights to Munich, London, Vienna, Porto and a lot of eastern European city and leisure destinations.
 The airport is served by an express bus to Dortmund main station, a shuttle bus to the nearby railway station Holzwickede/Dortmund Flughafen, a bus to the city's metro line U47, as well as a bus to the city of Unna.

 In 2019, the airport served 2,719,563 passengers mainly used for low-cost and leisure charter flights.
 The closest intercontinental airport is Düsseldorf Airport.

 Water transport

 Dortmund Harbour (Hafen) is the largest canal harbour in Europe and the 11th fluvial harbour in Germany.

 Economy

 Dortmund has adapted since the collapse of its century long steel, coal and beer industries.
-The region has shifted to high technology, robotics, biomedical technology, micro systems technology, engineering, tourism, finance, education, services and is thus one of the most dynamic new-economy cities in Germany.
+The region has shifted to high technology, robotics, biomedical technology, micro systems technology, engineering, tourism, finance, education, and services, and is thus one of the most dynamic new-economy cities in Germany.
 In 2009, Dortmund was classified as a Node city in the Innovation Cities Index published by 2thinknow.